ginkgobioworks/abdev-benchmark/baselines/onehot_ridge/README.md

 - **Linear assumption** — Ridge regression assumes a linear relationship between features and target properties, which may not hold for complex biophysical phenomena.
 - **Limited expressiveness** — One-hot encoding treats each amino acid independently and cannot capture biochemical similarity (e.g., Leucine ≈ Isoleucine).
-- **Alignment dependency** — Requires strictly aligned sequences; performance degrades if alignment quality is poor or gaps are inconsistent.

 Despite these drawbacks, One-Hot Ridge serves as a **strong, interpretable baseline** — useful for benchmarking model behavior and verifying dataset consistency.